 Surprisingly, coffee is the second most traded goods after oil.
 A running similarity among all the countries producing coffee is that they are all in the tropics.
 Below are ten countries that are major game players in the coffee exporting;

-Brazil is the world’s foremost coffee-producing country.
+Brazil is the world’s top coffee-producing country.
 It produces 2.68 million metric tons of coffee per year.
 The South American country has been the highest coffee-producing country for over 150 years.
-Brazil the best climate coffee trees require to grow.
+Brazil has the best climate coffee trees require to grow.
 The country is blessed with ample sunlight and rainfall, perfect temperature, and low elevation.
-Brazilian coffees are known for the creamy body, low acidity, and multi-flavored quality.
+Brazilian coffees are known for their creamy body, low acidity, and multi-flavored quality.

 This Asian country produces 1.5 million tons, and it is the second most exported product by the country after rice.
 Vietnam came into the coffee scene through their French colonialists in 1800, specifically to the Buon Ma Thuot region.
 Today, the country competes fiercely with other Robusta coffee-producing countries.

 In 1986, the country went through a reform welcoming private firms into the coffee production business.
-This move increased coffee production greatly and landed the country second highest coffee producer in the world.
+This move increased production greatly and landed the country’s second-highest coffee producer in the world.
 Vietnam’s coffee amounts to 40% of the world’s output of Robusta, reputed for its low acidity and bitterness.

 Colombia is another South American country.
 It has the rare privilege of producing 100% Arabica beans.
 The country boasts of excellent terrain and perfect weather conditions.
 Colombia coffees are known for their aromatic, mild, and fruity flavor.
 Colombia produces a total of 754,376 metric tons per year.

 A non-profit organization called Café de Colombia represents the coffee trade, influences every family in Colombia, and re-invests revenues in coffee-growing communities.
-Colombian coffee beans are grown in an area of about 1500-2000metres, and it produces not-so-thick coffees with nutty aromas and a hint of citrus.
+Colombian beans are grown in about 1500-2000metres, and it produces not-so-thick coffees with nutty aromas and a hint of citrus.
 This combination provides a mild flavor and low-key sweetness.

 Indonesia is an Asian country that made its way to one of the highest coffee-producing countries.
 It produces tv668, 677 metric tons per year, which is quite much for a country broken into different thousands of islands.
 The country has a diverse array of coffee beans.